sxxxhjjj/ideal-robot/README.md

                 if multi then
                     local idx = table.find(selectedOptions, opt)
                     if idx then
-                        table.remove(selectedOptions, idx)
+                        if allowNone and #selectedOptions == 1 then return end table.remove(selectedOptions, idx)
                         optBtn.TextColor3 = Theme.Text
                         AddThemeObject(optBtn, { TextColor3 = "Text" })